 ASHRAE Level 2 Audit

-The ASHRAE Level II audit provides the building owner with a more detailed building survey and energy analysis.
-Energy using equipment (lighting, HVAC, process, office machines, etc) and operating hours are inventoried, analyzed and benchmarked against annual baseline utility meter data.
+The ASHRAE Level II audit provides the building owner with a more detailed building survey and energy and water analysis.
+Energy and water using equipment (lighting, HVAC, process, office machines, irrigation, etc) and operating hours are inventoried, analyzed and benchmarked against annual baseline utility meter data.
 Engineering recommendations and financial impacts are provided.
-This is often used as the basis of an energy master plan.
+This is often used as the basis of an energy or utility master plan.
 As such, it should only be performed by seasoned, unbiased professional engineers.

 A detailed fuel use analysis is performed and the building is benchmarked to gauge overall performance.
-Energy consumption is broken out by end use such that building owners and operators can easily understand which areas of operation may present the greatest opportunities.
-Utility rates are analyzed to determine if there are rate change opportunities or if specific utility rate DSM programs are available to the building.
-All key building representatives (owners, managers, operators and occupants) are interviewed to gain a thorough understanding of the operational characteristics of the building, to explore all potential problem areas, and to clarify financial and non-financial goals of the assessment.
+Utility consumption is broken out by end use such that building owners and operators can easily understand which areas of operation may present the greatest opportunities.
+Utility rates are analyzed to determine if there are rate change opportunities or if specific utility rate demand response programs are available to the building.
+Key building representatives (owners, managers, operators and occupants) are interviewed to gain a thorough understanding of the operational characteristics of the building, to explore all potential problem areas, and to clarify financial and non-financial goals of the assessment.

 The site assessment may include a variety of diagnostic testing.
 Depending on the types of systems the building has and the reported problems or issues the building may be experiencing, diagnostics may include any of the following: